 – Are you going to expand the range of services, for example, develop native mobile applications?

 – Of course, in fact we are going to conquer the world. :)

 – It is clear.
 The thing is that nowadays the development of mobile applications is in the trend, and XB Software offers generally the development of hybrid apps.
 Why don’t you offer Android/iOS app development?

 – Generally, we create business applications and, based on our experience, the existing opportunities of hybrid applications (built, for example, on PhoneGap) are quite enough.
 Such hybrid app differs from the native app only by the operating speed.
 In general, for the majority of non-gaming applications the difference in performance won’t be noticeable.
 Besides, with PhoneGap there are no restrictions in the use of hardware resources of devices.
 Developing a PhonGap application, we worked with a camera, took pictures, sent them to the server, worked with NFC-tags and GPS sensors.
 It is possible to make 8 out of 10 apps using PhoneGap.
 And the development of such app will be much cheaper than that of a native app.
 PhoneGap is not the only one, but it is very popular and has a big community, and we’ve been working with it for a long time.
 We offer development of a PhonGap-application and we say that it will work as a native app.
 You only know that it was made on PhoneGap, but you wont’ see the difference, especially if you not a developer.
 Some customers agree to such an option, some don’t.
 (Note: more detailed information about the development of mobile applications can be found here).

 Read also the first part of the interview.

-If you’d like to ask questions the head of outsourcing department of XB Software, send them to us using this contact form or leave your comments below, and we’ll do our best to answer them.
+If you’d like to ask questions the Chief Operating Officer of Delivery Department of XB Software, send them to us using this contact form or leave your comments below, and we’ll do our best to answer them.